- Clinical science

 - Risk factors

-- Onset: acute, subacute, or chronic
+- Course: acute, subacute, or chronic

 - Superficial cutaneous: cellulitis; (pain, swelling, erythema, and warmth), nodules, abscesses, ulceration

-- Lymphocutaneous: superficial cutaneous infection + regional lymphadenopathy and lymphangitis
+- Lymphocutaneous: superficial cutaneous infection, regional lymphadenopathy, and lymphangitis

-- Subcutaneous mycetoma: chronic pyogenic lesion of the extremities (usually affecting the feet, back and hands) → painless indurated nodule → draining sinus tract
+- Subcutaneous mycetoma: chronic pyogenic lesion of the extremities (usually affecting the feet, back, and hands) → painless indurated nodule → draining sinus tract

-- Cutaneous involvement from a disseminated focus
+- Cutaneous involvement

 - Definition: two or more sites of involvement